cristian931/T-ARDIS/README.md

   - The databases cleaned versions, in the folder relationship_analysis_input_files.
 The latter are tsv files containing the access code of the different entries (if available) and the information of the drugs and the associated side effects
-  - The pairwise relationship file containing the computed p-value and q-avalue correction of the association target - side effect, called "qvalues_all_interactions"
+  - The pairwise relationship file containing the computed p-value and q-value correction of the association target - side effect, called "qvalues_all_interactions"

 # Usage